jsolorzano734/journalClubPPSO/README.md

 # Journal Club Repository of the Plant Pathology Student Organization and Postdocs

 > Files of interest.

-- [reading](https://github.com/jsolorzano734/journalClubPPSO/tree/main/reading) This folder contains a `to do` list of general activities and 2 files that provide guidance on how to read a paper.
+- [reading](https://github.com/jsolorzano734/journalClubPPSO/tree/main/reading) This folder contains the papers to read for meetings and [file 1](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper%20worksheet%20SouthPF%2002092015.docx) and [file 2](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper.pdf)) that provide guidance on how to read a paper.

 ### Upcoming meetings
 ---
-Schedule for upcoming journal meetings.
+Schedule.

 | Date | Lab | Presenter | Date | Reading |
 | :----: | :---: | :---: | :---: | :---: |